jnlsn/frontend-technical/apps/calendar/README.md

 5. How to handle/display overlapping time events: any way is fine, but should not allow an event to entirely cover another.
    - For example, if multiple events have the exact same start and end time, they should all be at least partially visible+clickable.

-## Starter
+## Setup

-Basic Vite starter application with React and TypeScript.
+A basic Vite starter application with React and TypeScript was provided as the base.

 ```bash
 npm create vite@latest